1j01/textual-paint/README.md

 - Hitting Enter in View Bitmap mode exits the mode but may also trigger a menu item.
 Menu items ought to be disabled when hidden, and View Bitmap should prevent the key event from taking other actions if possible.
 - Airbrush is continuous in space instead of time.
 It should keep spraying while the mouse stays still.
 - After setting a custom zoom level, the magnifier tool will not return to the custom zoom level when un-magnifying and re-magnifying.
-- Dragging and dropping files may fail if the character input box is focused.
-Click in the area around the canvas to remove focus.

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)